 - Key-value and Document Data model: Amazon DynamoDB supports both key-value and document data models.
-The key-value pairs form a non-relational database that uses the simple keys to map values for storing and retrieving data.
-And the document data models are those in which data files internal structures are used to fetch information.
-Due to such data models, DynamoDB has a flexible schema that helps your databases adapt to changing requirements.
+The key-value pairs form a non-relational database that uses simple keys to map values for storing and retrieving data.
+Document data models use internal structures to fetch information.

 - The Data Model in Amazon DynamoDB: The Data Model in Amazon DynamoDB consists of tables, which consist of items.
 Items are like rows in tables with a unique primary key used for finding an exact item in the tables.
 Items, in turn, have attributes.
 Attributes in DynamoDB are like key and value pairs inside tables.

-- DynamoDB Streams: DynamoDB Streams are used to capture data modification events in DynamoDB tables.
-The data about such events appear in the stream in real time.
+- DynamoDB Streams: DynamoDB Streams are used to capture data modification events in DynamoDB tables in real-time.
 It is also stored in the order in which the events occurred.
 A stream record represents every event.
-When you enable a stream on the DynamDB table, DynamoDB Streams writes a record whenever any of the below events occurs.
+When you enable a stream on the DynamDB table, DynamoDB Streams writes a record whenever any of the below events occurs: